Aamirah-Fathima/Bakery_Website/README.md

 # 🧰 Features
 1. Visitors/Users can browse all the Categories and Food Items.
 2. They also can order easily from the website.
-3. Admin can Manage Admin, Caegories and Food Items
+3. Admin can Manage Admin, Categories and Food Items
 4. Admin can also Manage and Track Food Order and Delivery